prog4biol/pfb2019/README.md

 Big Picture
 =======================
-__Why is it important for **Biologists** to learn to program?__
+__Why is it important for biologists to learn to program?__

 You probably already know the answer to this question since you are here.

 We firmly believe that knowing how to program is just as essential as knowing how to run a gel or set up a PCR reaction.
 The data we can now get from a single experiment can be overwhelming.
 This data often needs to be reformatted, filtered, and analyzed in unqiue ways.
-Programming allows you to perform these tasks in a **reproducible**, **timely**, **efficient**, and **thoughtful** way.
+Programming allows you to perform these tasks in a **reproducible**, **efficient**, and **thoughtful** way.

 __What are our tips for being successful in your efforts to learn to program?__